 A poster showing division facts for eleven.

-Print this division facts posters out on A3 or larger.
+Print this division facts poster out on tabloid cardstock for durability.

 Understand division as an unknown-factor problem.
 For example, find 32 ÷ 8 by finding the number that makes 32 when multiplied by 8.